7 – 15 March 2022 (8 Nights/9 Days)

 Tammie Day is the founder of Vibrant Women, a retreat and travel company.
 Tammie spends her days creating inspirational journeys so you can travel in the security of a small group, whilst enjoying another culture.
 Tammie’s role is to ensure you feel well taken care of throughout your trip.

 Please arrive a day early so you are ready to depart for our Delhi day tour tomorrow at 10am.
 On arrival our driver will be waiting at the airport for you.
-Extra nights accommodation before or after the trip cost $200AUD.
-If you are staying longer than 1 night before or after the trip, or prefer to arrange your own accommodation please let us know your hotel details and we will collect you from your hotel the morning of the start day.
+Extra nights accommodation before the trip cost $250AUD.
+If you are staying longer than 1 night before the trip, or prefer to arrange your own accommodation please let us know your hotel details and we will collect you from your hotel the morning of the start day.
 At this stage we are staying at the Royal Plaza Hotel New Delhi but will confirm this closer to the time when we book.
-If you are arriving before 2pm on arrival day or are leaving after 12pm on departure day please consider what you will do with this time.
-You might like to consider arranging an extra half day tour with Divya from www.thedelhiway.com please just check with us that you will not be visiting the same sites that we already visit.
+If you are arriving before 2pm or are leaving after 12pm on arrival or departure day please consider what you will do with this time.
+You might like to consider arranging an extra half day tour with Divya from www.thedelhiway.com please just check with us that you will not be visiting the same sights that we already visit.

 Meet for brekky in the hotels Cafe at 8.00am.
 9am Introductions in the foyer then some sightseeing around Delhi.
-Today we will visit Gurudwara Bangla Sahib, a Sikh Temple that feeds over 10,000 people a day, followed by a visit to our local charity (see pic above) – Samadhan for children with disabilities and then a spot of higher end shopping at Haus Khas.
+Today we will visit Gurudwara Bangla Sahib, a Sikh Temple that feeds over 10,000 people a day, followed by a visit to our local charity – Samadhan for children with disabilities and then a spot of higher end shopping at Haus Khas.
 We then head off to The Lotus Temple – a beautiful Baha’i Faith Temple reminiscent of the Sydney Opera House.
 Finishing the day with a crazy bicycle rickshaw ride though Chandni Chowk, the oldest part of Delhi, going past the amazing and iconic Red Fort.
 We will stop along the way for lunch enroute probably to the Lotus Temple.
 We like to stay flexible given the craziness of the traffic and eat when we are hungry, (and go somewhere where we know we can use the loos ;))

 Meals – Dinner